Research article

 Short summary

-Understanding effectiveness of air pollution regulatory measures is critical for control policy formulation.
-A machine learning and dispersion normalized approaches were applied to decouple meteorological deduced variations in Qingdao, China.
-Most pollutant concentrations decreased substantially after the Clean Air Action.
-Largest emission reduction was from coal combustions and steel-related smelting.
-Qingdao risks increased emissions from the increased vehicular population and ozone pollution.
+Understanding effectiveness of air pollution regulatory measures is critical for control policy.
+Machine learning and dispersion-normalized approaches were applied to decouple meteorologically deduced variations in Qingdao, China.
+Most pollutant concentrations decreased substantially after the Clean Air Action Plan.
+The largest emission reduction was from coal combustion and steel-related smelting.
+Qingdao is at risk of increased emissions from increased vehicular population and ozone pollution.

 Xinyao Feng, Yingze Tian, Qianqian Xue, Danlin Song, Fengxia Huang, and Yinchang Feng